wiremock/wiremock.org/_docs/running-standalone.md

 `--enable-stub-cors`: Enable automatic sending of cross-origin (CORS) response headers.
 Defaults to off.

+`--logged-response-body-size-limit`: Set a limit in bytes beyond which response bodies in the log will be truncated.
+When enabled this helps avoid out of memory errors when serving large response bodies.

 `--help`: Show command line help

 ## Configuring WireMock using the Java client